Carol-cloud-project/JP-Project/README.md

 - The Llama3 model requires authentication via HuggingFace’s private token.
 Make sure to request and add your token in the environment variables for the `get_embedding.py` script.
 - You can find the generated datasets (`df_X` and `df_y`) and model outputs in the GitHub repository for reference.

----

-Let me know if you need further customization for this!